-Urgent/Expedited Requests
+Urgent/Expedited Preservice Requests

 Requests will be processed as soon as feasible from the date and time of the request, provided MHHP has all of the information to render an authorization decision.
-Emergent care requests for fully insured and self-insured members will be processed within two hours and expedited requests for Medicare Advantage members will be processed to within 72 hours.
+Urgent or expedited care requests for fully insured and self-insured members will be processed within 72 hours and expedited requests for Medicare Advantage members will be processed to within 72 hours.